bright/new-www/content/blog/debunking-the-semantic-status-of-html-b-tag.md

 published: true
 language: en
 ---
-**In this article, I delve into the subtle differences between the `<b>` and `<strong>` HTML tags.
+In this article, I delve into the subtle differences between the `<b>` and `<strong>` HTML tags.
 I highlight their shared ability to visually emphasize text while also underscoring their unique semantic implications.
-Despite their apparent visual resemblance, these tags diverge significantly in their semantic roles, which in turn affects accessibility, SEO, and best practices in web markup.**
+Despite their apparent visual resemblance, these tags diverge significantly in their semantic roles, which in turn affects **accessibility**, **SEO**, and best practices in web markup.

 ## Understanding semantic tag

 What is that “**semantic tag**” from the title?
 Semantic tags in **HTML** serve a specific purpose by encapsulating **meaningful information** about the content or structure of an element.
 They significantly boost **accessibility** (A11y) and search engine optimization (**SEO**), all while enhancing the readability of your code.

-## The myth: `<b>` Is Not About Meaning
+## The myth: 'b' Is Not About Meaning

 The myth revolves around the distinction between the `<b>` tag, primarily used for styling text to be bold, and the `<strong>` tag, which conveys semantic meaning by indicating important content.